-- decreased demand for any of our future approved products; - injury to our reputation; - withdrawal of clinical trial participants; - termination of clinical trial sites or entire trial programs; - significant litigation costs; - substantial monetary awards to, or costly settlements with, patients or other claimants; - product recalls or a change in the indications for which any approved drug products may be used; - loss of revenue; - · diversion of management and scientific resources from our business operations; and - the inability to commercialize budoprutug or any product candidates we may develop.
+- decreased demand for any of our future approved products; - injury to our reputation; - withdrawal of clinical trial participants; - termination of clinical trial sites or entire trial programs; - significant litigation costs; - substantial monetary awards to, or costly settlements with, patients or other claimants; - product recalls or a change in the indications for which any approved drug products may be used; - loss of revenue; - diversion of management and scientific resources from our business operations; and - the inability to commercialize our product candidates.

 Although the clinical trial process is designed to identify and assess potential side effects, clinical development does not always fully characterize the safety and efficacy profile of a new medicine, and it is always possible that a drug, even after regulatory approval, may exhibit unforeseen side effects.
-If budoprutug or any product candidates we may develop were to cause adverse side effects during clinical trials or after approval, we may be exposed to substantial liabilities.
-Physicians and patients may not comply with any warnings that identify known potential adverse effects and patients who should not use such product candidate.
-If budoprutug or any product candidates we may develop are approved for commercial sale, we will be highly dependent upon consumer perceptions of us and the safety and quality of such product.
-We could be adversely affected if we are subject to negative publicity associated with illness or other adverse effects resulting from physicians' or patients' use or misuse of any approved products or any similar products distributed by other companies.
+If our product candidates were to cause adverse side effects during clinical trials or after approval, we may be exposed to substantial liabilities.
+Physicians and patients may not comply with any warnings that identify known potential adverse effects and patients who should not use our product candidates.
+If budoprutug or any future product candidates we may develop are approved for commercial sale, we will be highly dependent upon consumer perceptions of us and the safety and quality of our products.
+We could be adversely affected if we are subject to negative publicity associated with illness or other adverse effects resulting from physicians' or patients' use or misuse of our products or any similar products distributed by other companies.

 Although we maintain product liability insurance coverage, including clinical trial liability, this insurance may not fully cover potential liabilities that we may incur.
 The cost of any product liability litigation or other proceeding, even if resolved in our favor, could be substantial.
 We will need to increase our insurance coverage if we commercialize any product that receives regulatory approval.
 In addition, insurance coverage is becoming increasingly expensive.
-If we are unable to maintain sufficient insurance coverage at an acceptable cost or to otherwise protect against potential product liability claims, it could prevent or inhibit the development and commercial production and sale of budoprutug or any product candidates we may develop, which could harm our business.
+If we are unable to maintain sufficient insurance coverage at an acceptable cost or to otherwise protect against potential product liability claims, it could prevent or inhibit the development and commercial production and sale of our product candidates, which could harm our business.

-We face significant competition in an environment of rapid technological change, and there is a possibility that our competitors may achieve regulatory approval before us or develop therapies that are safer, less expensive or more advanced or effective than us, which may harm our financial condition and our ability to successfully market or commercialize budoprutug or any product candidates we may develop.
+We face significant competition in an environment of rapid technological change, and there is a possibility that our competitors may achieve regulatory approval before us or develop therapies that are safer, less expensive or more advanced or effective than us, which may harm our financial condition and our ability to successfully market or commercialize our product candidates.

 The development and commercialization of new drug products is highly competitive.
 Moreover, the immunology and inflammation field is characterized by rapidly changing technologies, significant competition, and a strong emphasis on intellectual property.
-We will face competition with respect to budoprutug and any product candidates we may develop from major pharmaceutical companies, specialty pharmaceutical companies, and biotechnology companies worldwide.
+We will face competition with respect to budoprutug and any future product candidates we may develop from major pharmaceutical companies, specialty pharmaceutical companies, and biotechnology companies worldwide.
 Potential competitors also include academic institutions, government agencies, and other public and private research organizations that conduct research, seek patent protection, and establish collaborative arrangements for development, manufacturing, and commercialization.